akka/akka/akka-docs/rst/project/migration-guide-eventsourced-2.3.x.rst

   channel in order to avoid redundant replies during replay.
 Sender references of type ``PromiseActorRef`` are not journaled, they are ``system.deadLetters`` on replay.
 - Supports :ref:`snapshots`.
-- :ref:`processor-identifiers` are of type ``String``, have a default value and can be overridden by applications.
+- :ref:`persistence-identifiers` are of type ``String``, have a default value and can be overridden by applications.
 - Supports :ref:`batch-writes`.
 - Supports stashing of messages.